Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet suburb of Oldsmar, Florida (34677), the Martin family feud had boiled over into a high-stakes arbitration in late 2023.
 At the center was a $150,000 inheritance left by Matriarch Evelyn Martin, who passed away in June 2023 after a long battle with cancer.

-Evelyn’s final wishes, outlined in a hand-written codicil, sparked controversy between her two children: James Martin, 48, a local contractor, and Melissa Hart, 45, a school teacher.
+Evelyn’s final wishes, outlined in a hand-written codicil, sparked controversy between her two children: the claimant, 48, a local contractor, and Melissa Hart, 45, a school teacher.
 The codicil specified that James would receive the family home on Old Tampa Road, while Melissa was to inherit all liquid assets, approximately $150,000 in savings and investments.
 However, ambiguity arose when Evelyn delegated power of attorney to James shortly before her death.

 The conflict erupted in early September 2023, when Melissa accused James of pressuring their mother into altering the will and withholding financial information about the estate.
 James countered that he had responsibly managed their mother’s affairs during her illness and only acted with her consent.